cmarqu/cocotb/documentation/source/howto_buses.rst

 have a bus name of ``stream_in``, a separator of ``_``, and signal names of ``valid`` and ``data``.
 A list of signal names, or a dictionary mapping attribute names to signal names is also passed into the :class:`.Bus` class.
-Busses can have values driven onto them, be captured (returning a dictionary), or sampled and stored into a similar object.
+Buses can have values driven onto them, be captured (returning a dictionary), or sampled and stored into a similar object.